mikaells/RibDif/README.md

 #off by default, full genomes are required for detecting all 16S-genes, use with caution

 [-i|--id]
-#1 (100% identity) as default, if the final evaluation should be done at amplicons clustered at another identity, like .99 (pretty experimental right now)
+#1 (100% identity) as default, if the final evaluation should be done at amplicons clustered at another identity,
+like .99 (pretty experimental right now).
+Does not cluster at the genome level, so beware.

 [-t|--threads]
 #default all, number of threads to use